Ocala Eye Surgery Center

 It is our goal to inform our patients of their financial obligations prior to surgery, so there are no surprises or misunderstandings.
 Upon a patient’s request, a Personalized Financial Estimate will be provided in writing.

 Collection Procedure – Ocala Eye Surgery Center confirms insurance coverage and collects estimated co-payments, unmet deductibles, and co-insurance amounts prior to surgery.
 Checks should be made payable to Ocala Eye Surgery Center.
 We accept cash, check, Visa, MasterCard, Discover and American Express.
-Financing is also available through Care Credit.
+Financing is also available with approved credit through Care Credit.
 Patients may request a payment plan by contacting our Billing Department.

 Our Charity Care Policy is to provide free surgical services in conjunction with the Marion County We Care Program.
 Please contact our Billing Department or the We Care Program directly at (352) 732-6599.